Learn useState In 10 Minutes - React Hooks Explained

 How State Updates Work

-Now let’s get back to our previous counter example, and break what’s happening under the hood slowly.
+Now that we’ve discussed the rules for having a happy relationship with React hooks**,** let’s get back to our previous counter-example and break down what’s happening under the hood.

-Inside the event handler’s code the setCounter function gets called with the current counter state value which is equal to zero plus one as an argument.
+Inside the event handler’s code, the “setCount” function gets called with the current count state value, which is equal to zero plus one, as an argument.

-Even though the setCounter function executes on the current render the counter state value will remain equal to 0 until the next render.
+Even though the “setCount” function executes on the current render, the “count” state value will remain equal to 0 until the next render.

 function App(){